 Judge Nancy Gertner (Ret.), senior lecturer on law

-“While official acts of a former president may be immunized, so too are the acts of the current occupant to do much, much worse — like directing the Internal Revenue Service to audit his predecessor, or directing the DOJ to find phony evidence of a former president’s private misconduct.
-(For example, Trump was alleged to have leaned on the DOJ to declare voter fraud in the 2020 election, “Just say it was corrupt and leave the rest to me and the Republican congressmen.”)
+To be sure, official acts of a former president will be immunized under this decision; no new president, bent on retribution against his predecessor, can prosecute him for them.
+But also immunized are the actions of the sitting president, now in a position to do much, much worse — like directing the Internal Revenue Service to audit his predecessor or ordering the DOJ to find phony evidence of a former president’s private misconduct which can be prosecuted.
+(That, of course, is not far-fetched.
+Trump was alleged to have leaned on the DOJ to lie by announcing voter fraud in the 2020 election, “Just say it was corrupt and leave the rest to me and the Republican congressmen.”)
+As Justice Sotomayor said in her dissent: When [the president] uses his official powers in any way, under the majority’s reasoning, he now will be insulated from criminal prosecution.
+Orders the Navy’s Seal Team 6 to assassinate a political rival?
+Immune.
+Organizes a military coup to hold onto power?
+Immune.
+Takes a bribe in exchange for a pardon?
+Immune.
+Immune.
+Immune.
+Immune.”

 Noah Feldman, Felix Frankfurter Professor of Law